-The programme is made up of 3 sessions over 6-8 weeks, during which we will work with you to ensure you are getting the best from your pump.
+The programme is made up of three sessions over six to eight weeks, during which we will work with you to ensure you are getting the best from your pump.
 This will be carried out through a selection of detailed education, training and support.
 Telephone contact is a very important part of the process to monitor your compliance and to provide you with any guidance or assistance you need.
 We will be in regular phone contact with you as you get used to using the pump.

 - Assessment of your understanding and management of your diabetes.

 - Introduction to the technical aspects of the pump (how to wear the pump, pump mechanics and programming of the pump).
-Intially you will wear the pump containing just saline for 2-4 days to get used to it.
+Intially you will wear the pump containing just saline for two to four days to get used to it.

 - The transition to insulin in the pump will be made the following week.

-- An individual session with the dietitian for review of your diet, intensive education in carbohydrate counting and insulin.
-Advice on alcohol and exercise.
+- An individual session with the dietitian for review of your diet, intensive education in carbohydrate counting and insulin, and advice on alcohol and exercise.

 - Commencement of insulin pump.